-- How does a cleanroom work?
+- How does a clean room work?

 - How do pressure cascades prevent contamination in the cleanroom?